ircv3/ircv3-specifications/extensions/extended-isupport.md

                 /  ( key )                      ; flag form
                 /  ( "-" key )                  ; deletion form

-The `+=` delimiter is treated atomically and MUST NOT be split across two tokens.

 The append form is defined as byte-wise concatenation.
 The client performs no interpretation of either the current value or the appended